-The gas chemical composition data in conjunction with methane carbon isotope composition indicate that all five of the produced gas samples are thermogenic in origin (Figures 5 and 6).
-Stable isotope data for the produced gas samples are provided in Table 5.
-The Bernard plot in Figure 5 indicates that all five gas samples originated as thermogenic hydrocarbons generated from Type II kerogen in marine petroleum source rocks; the Sampson Est. 33 #1 gas is significantly more thermally mature than the other gas samples.
-The Mary Belle Smith 28 #2 Alt Cotton Valley Formation gas contains the least thermally mature hydrocarbons.
+The gas chemical composition data in conjunction with methane carbon isotope composition indicate that all nine of the produced gas samples are thermogenic in origin (Figures 5 and 6).
+Stable isotope data for the produced gas samples are provided in Table 5 and Appendix 1.
+The Bernard plot in Figure 5 suggests that all nine gas samples originated as thermogenic hydrocarbons generated from Type II kerogen in marine petroleum source rocks.
+The Sampson Est. 33 #1, Evans 26H-1, and Ford 31H-1 gases are significantly more thermally mature than the other gas samples.
+The Mary Belle Smith 28 #2, Jones 1-D, and Ford 1 gases contain the least thermally mature hydrocarbons in the data set.
 The Schoell (1983) plot of methane δ^{13} C versus gas wetness shown in Figure 6 supports and refines this interpretation.
-All five produced gas samples plot in the field of post mature dry gas.
-However, the Sampson Est. 33 #1 gas is significantly more mature than any of the other samples with a gas wetness of only 0.5081% and a methane carbon isotope composition ($\delta^{13}C_1$) of -31.68‰.
-Conversely, the relatively wetter Mary Belle Smith 28 #2 Alt gas sample plots on the border between post mature dry gas and mature gas formed with oil.
+All nine produced gas samples plot in the field of post mature dry gas.
+However, the Sampson Est. 33 #1 gas is significantly more mature than any of the other samples with a gas wetness of only 0.5081% and a methane carbon isotope composition (δ^{13} C1) of -31.68‰.
+Conversely, the relatively wetter Mary Belle Smith 28 #2 Alt, Jones 1-D, and Ford 1 gas samples plot on the border between post mature dry gas and mature gas formed with oil.